eugolor/Catastrophic_Forgetting_1/README.md

 Three notebooks:

-visual_CF established that catastrophic forgetting is real, dramatic, and measurable, a 99% to 0% cliff in a controlled setting.
+visual_CF visualized catastrophic forgetting is real, dramatic, and measurable, a 99% to 0% cliff in a controlled setting.

 llm_FT_forgetting showed the same phenomenon operating subtly inside a real language model, connecting the toy example to production concerns.